abhishek-kumar-code/Redfish_Public/RedfishFAQ.md

 Schema-supplied display strings may be localized as necessary by clients and there are also JSON Schema file values for localized Schema, but any Schema file may only contain one language.
 Alternate language schemas may be published and available to Redfish clients, but need not be provided via the Redfish implementation.

 Property names defined within a Redfish schema are never localized.
 User-supplied string-valued property values such as an asset tag may be localized.
-Localizable string valued properties could be annotated with the Odata.IsLanguageDependent annotation term.
+Localizable string valued properties could be annotated with the OData IsLanguageDependent annotation term.

 Registries, likewise, may also be localized and lend themselves to translation.
 The MessageID can be used to look up values in a translated registry as easily as in a non-localized version.